 Note: I use the word “fanny” in this often.
 If you are from places such as the USA, the word fanny is used to talk about vaginas in Australia.
 Not bums.
 The misunderstanding is comprehensible given that the “fanny”, like the penis, has many different names.
-If your looking for a laugh then the 100 plus terms for penis won’t disappoint.

 It is fairly often that people cry out “oh you are so politically correct” to me.
 Usually I eye roll and couldn’t careless because I try my best to have fun without offending people or being an ignorant douche.

 So it is rare that I am on the other side of this.
 However this time I have found something that I find way too politically correct: Vaginas.

 The other day a popular blog I follow wrote “fanny” and I couldn’t believe the comments.
 “Oh I hate that word.
 Please don’t use it.”
 “You should really use the anatomically correct word for it: vagina” “Stop!
 That is an awful word to say.
 I really don’t know what I am going to call it when I have a daughter.”

 I should also mention she wrote “balls” in the same sentence.
 There was tumble weed rolling down the street of conversation surrounding calling them their “actual name.”